You have no items in your shopping cart.

 Planting Method: Direct Sow

-Spinach is a curly leaf plant and used fresh of cooked like a green.
+Spinach is a curly leaf plant and is used fresh or cooked like a green.
 Spinach does not do well in very hot weather.
-It will stop producing leaves when during the hot summer days.
+It will stop producing leaves during the hot summer days.
 You can have successive plantings throughout the year by planting every three weeks.
 Spinach seeds are usually planted directly in the garden.
-In the spring, plant seeds 4 to 6 weeks before last frost date.
-Plant in August for fall harvest.
+In the spring, plant seeds 4 to 6 weeks before the last frost date.
+Plant in August for a fall harvest.
 Plants grow 3 - 8" tall.

 You can cut outer leaves as you need them if you want the plant to produce more leaves, or you can cut the entire plant at ground level.